makerdao/community/governance/votes/templates/Executive vote - $date_MONTH_DD,_YYYY.md

 ---
 # [Executive Proposal] $executive_title - $date_MONTH_DD,_YYYY

-The $exec_publishers and $exec_crafters have placed an executive proposal into the voting system.
+The $exec_publishers and $exec_crafters_and_reviewers have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.